-It is true that telemedicine has been around for quite some time now, going back to as long as a couple of decades in some developed countries.
+It is true that telemedicine has been around for quite some time now, going back as long as a couple of decades in some developed countries.
 Historically, doctors have treated patients over telephone calls once in a while.
 But the practice had never assumed such gigantic proportions as it does in the world today.
-A surge of COVID-19 cases across the globe has infused telemedicine with a new lease of life.
+A surge of COVID-19 cases across the globe has infused telemedicine with a new lease on life.

-Healthcare centers are tremendously stressed and people are wary of visiting hospitals for the fear of getting infected.
+Healthcare centres are tremendously stressed and people are wary of visiting hospitals for the fear of getting infected.
 This has justifiably led to a dramatic increase in the use of telehealth services.
 Almost 46% of patients in the USA have used telemedicine in 2020 compared to a meagre 11% in 2019.
 Investments in telemedicine platforms are rising rapidly.
 It is predicted that potentially $250 billion of current US healthcare could end up being used virtually.
 But is this growth here to stay?
 A quick look at the facts below will give us a clearer picture.

 Increasing Acceptance of Telemedicine